ravilrrr/ogma-CMS/addins/plugins/comments/readme.md

 ### Usage

-- go to the configuration page for the plgin and enter your Disqus Shortname
+- go to the configuration page for the plugin and enter your Disqus Shortname

 Thats it !!